-Perovskite solar cells are a new type of thin-film solar cell made from a class of man-made materials called perovskites.
-Perovskites are a different material than the silicon wafers that make up traditional solar panels.
-They have a crystallographic structure that makes them highly effective at converting photons of light from the sun into usable electricity.
-Perovskite solar cells represent a high-efficiency, low-cost solar technology, and could be a future replacement for traditional silicon solar panels.
+Perovskite solar cells are a type of thin-film solar cell made from a class of man-made materials called perovskites.
+Perovskites are a different material than the silicon wafers that make up traditional solar panels – they have a unique crystallographic structure that makes them highly effective at converting photons of light from the sun into usable electricity.
+Perovskite solar cells are potentially a high-efficiency, low-cost solar technology, and could be a future replacement for traditional silicon solar panels.

 Perovskite solar cells have promising potential

 One of the most exciting parts of perovskites is their high efficiencies.
 Based on lab calculations, scientists believe that perovskite solar cells are capable of beating the efficiencies of traditional mono- or poly-crystalline silicon cells.
 Although they have been in development for far less time than silicon cells, perovskite cells are already reaching lab efficiencies above 20 percent.
 Researchers hope that perovskite solar cells can exceed the efficiency limits of traditional panels once more lab development is done.

 Another advantage of perovskite solar cells is that they are based on a man-made material that can be produced at a low cost.
 Standard solar PV cells are made with crystalline silicon, which has to be extracted from the earth and processed extensively before it can be used to make high-quality solar cells.
 Perovskite cells are made through a process called “solution processing,” which is the same practice used when making newspapers.

 Thanks to solution processing, perovskite manufacturing is highly scalable, and production costs have the potential to be very low compared to other solar panel technologies.
 Lower production costs translate to low costs for consumers looking to go solar, and lowering the cost of installing solar makes it easier for anyone to take advantage of solar energy.